vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 ## Auto resume after failure

-VReplication based migrations (`ddl_strategy="online"`) are resumable across failure and across primary failovers.
+VReplication based migrations (`ddl_strategy="online"`) are failover agnostic.
+They automatically resume after either planned promotion ([PlannedReparentShard](../../configuration-advanced/reparenting/#plannedreparentshard-planned-reparenting)), emergency promotion ([EmergencyReparentShard](../../configuration-advanced/reparenting/#emergencyreparentshard-emergency-reparenting)) or completely external reparenting.

+Once the new primary is in place and turns active, it auto-resumes the VReplication stream.
+The online DDL scheduler assumes ownership of the stream and follows it to completion.

+The new primary must be instated within `10 minutes`, or else the migration is considered to be stale and is aborted.

 ## Auto retry after failure